Skip to content

 Name Type Description Default

-var Union[DataArray, Dataset]
+var Union[DataArray, Dataset, ndarray]

 Variable to do interpolation of.
 Should have lev dimension as well as lat, lon and possibly time.
 If give Dataset, will do interpolation on all variables.